buildarr/buildarr-docs/docs/index.md

 Any configuration on the remote instance not explicitly defined in the Buildarr configuration is not modified.

-For more information on how Buildarr uses configuration and how to configure Buildarr itself, check the [configuration documentation](configuration.md).
+For more information on how Buildarr uses configuration and how to configure Buildarr itself, refer to [Configuring Buildarr](configuration.md).

 Here is an example of a simple Buildarr configuration that changes some settings on a Sonarr instance: